cvdfoundation/google-landmark/README.md

 images, split into 3 sets of images: `train`, `index` and `test`.
 The dataset was presented in our [CVPR'20 paper](https://arxiv.org/abs/2004.01804) and [Google AI blog post](https://ai.googleblog.com/2019/05/announcing-google-landmarks-v2-improved.html).
-In this repository, we present download links for all dataset files and relevant code for metric computation.
+In this repository, we present download links for all dataset files, baseline models and code for metric computation.

 This dataset was associated to two Kaggle challenges, on [landmark recognition](https://kaggle.com/c/landmark-recognition-2019) and